 In person, a reputation is the amount of credibility that you have in regard to any manner of things.
-If your freelance employer gives you a surprise deadline that you meet, that builds your reputation of being dependable.
+If your client gives you a surprise deadline that you meet, that builds your reputation of being dependable.
 If your bosses know you are reliable, and can be counted on when someone calls out sick, then you have a great reputation at your job.
 If your landlord knows that you always pay rent on time, then you have built a reputation for yourself.

 What about on the internet?
 What constitutes a digital reputation?

-In the world of online business, your digital reputation is key when it comes to finding more employment.
+In the world of online business, your digital reputation is key when it comes to finding more work.
 It is even more important when the work you conduct is freelance work.
-Employers do not have the opportunity to meet you in person, get an idea of who you are, and they do not have any insight to who you are online besides what they can find.
+Clients do not have the opportunity to meet you in person, get an idea of who you are, and they do not have any insight to who you are online besides what they can find.
 The only thing standing between you and your next project is your digital reputation.

 Our world is very visual.
-When employers see images of us that are not professional, issues may arise.
+When clients see images of us that are not professional, issues may arise.
 Your image is not only how you present yourself in a profile picture, but also the pictures in your history, the posts on your timeline, and anything that you publicly "like" or comment on in social media.
 If you project yourself to be a business professional, your entire online presence must reflect that.
 Your image concerns not only your photos online, but also include images that may appear while viewing social media accounts.
-Consider every method a potential employer can view images on your page, and correct accordingly.
+Consider every method a potential client can view images on your page, and correct accordingly.

 Tips to Improve Your Image

-- Have a professional profile picture on goLance or any other freelance or employment site.
+- Have a professional profile picture on goLance or any other freelance site.
 It doesn't have to be taken by a professional photographer.
 Simply have a picture of yourself in business attire, focusing on your shoulders up.
 Remember to smile.

 - Maintain the images in your personal social media.
 If you don't want to include your social media, you'll need to keep it on private.
 Whether your account is private or not, there are ways to view it, so keep this in mind.